 Table Of Contents

-- They don’t require too much space or expensive tools to get started.
+- Don’t require expensive tools to start

 What Is The Difference Between Knitting And Crochet?

 - Knitting is done with two knitting needles

 - Make a series of loops held on one of the knitting needles

 - Like rings holding up a shower curtain

 Knit each, moving to the next knitting needle to make a row.